About Girls Rock Dallas

 Girls Rock Dallas provides a week-long summer day camp for ages 8-17.
 Qualified volunteers will instruct campers in guitar, bass, keyboard, drums and vocals.
 The campers will form bands and learn how to write original songs together to perform live at a music venue in Dallas for the camp’s showcase.
 The campers will also have the opportunity to attend a variety of life skill and technical workshops.

 After watching the documentary Girls Rock!
-The Movie, Rachel Hardy, the Founder/Executive Director of Girls Rock Dallas, felt that this type of program was needed in the Dallas community.
+The Movie, Rachel Hardy, the founder of Girls Rock Dallas, felt that this type of program was needed in the Dallas community.
 Girls Rock Dallas was founded in 2011.

 In July 2012, the inaugural summer camp session was held at the Life in Deep Ellum building in Deep Ellum with 29 campers, 30 volunteers and a packed showcase at Club Dada.